cnsoft/cocos2d-kamcord-ios/README.md

 instead of `[[CCDirector sharedDirector] setDeviceOrientation:...]`.
 If you cannot make ur `window.rootViewController` an instance of `KCViewController`, <a href="mailto:kevin@kamcord.com" />let us know</a> and we'll give you a simple patch for your View Controller code.

+If you set either `CCDeviceOrientationLandscapeLeft` or `CCDeviceOrientationLandscapeRight`, Kamcord will autorotate the screen to support both landscape orientations.

 ### Developer Settings

 A YouTube video looks like this: